Budapest Gambit

-Despite an early debut in 1896, the Budapest Gambit received attention from leading players only after a win as Black by Grandmaster Milan Vidmar over Akiba Rubinstein in 1918.
-It enjoyed a rise in popularity in the early 1920s, but nowadays is rarely played at the top level.
-It experiences a lower percentage of draws than other main lines, but also a lower overall performance for Black.
+Black sacrifices a pawn in return for active play.
+After being introduced by the Hungarian master Geza Maroczy in an off-hand game in 1896, the Budapest Gambit received attention from leading players after a win as Black by Milan Vidmar over Akiba Rubinstein in 1918.
+It enjoyed some popularity in the early 1920s, but since then it has rarely been played at the top level.